A: It's not really known how long DVDs will last,

 Q: I have no idea how much it will cost...

-A: If you don't know how long your recordings are, or whether there is
+A: If you don't know how long your recordings are, or whether

 Q: Can you do something special for me?
-Can you help with
+Can you help

-damaged tapes?
+with damaged tapes?

 A: Yes, I'm flexible with special requirements.
 These might